The Importance of Sales Training for Millennials

 National media outlets have often maligned Millennials as being entitled or lacking the work ethic that helped their parents and grandparents build successful careers.
 The truth is, the average Millennial isn’t any more or less hard-working than previous generations.
 Sure, this new wave of sales professionals brings a unique set of predispositions, biases, and perspectives to the workforce, but so will every generation after them.
 The challenge for sales leaders is how they will harness the idealism and unbridled enthusiasm that Millennials bring to the office with them every morning.

-We believe the answer to that question lies in building a sustainable professional development program that delivers a higher volume of training content, provides more frequent feedback and coaching on performance, and allows sales organization to adapt more rapidly to an ever-evolving selling environment – all for less than the cost of a traditional training program.
+We believe the answer to that question lies in building a sustainable professional development program (sales training for millennials) that delivers a higher volume of training content, provides more frequent feedback and coaching on performance, and allows sales organization to adapt more rapidly to an ever-evolving selling environment – all for less than the cost of a traditional sales training program.

 Oh, and don’t be surprised if some of your more “seasoned” sales reps love it too!